-The County intends to ensure the overall equity strategy translates into specific services or programs allowed in the Expenditure Categories.
-The largest and most community impactful use of the SLFRF funds is the Morris County Small Business Grant Program.
-To date, the County has passed the following resolutions related to the program:
+The County ensures the overall equity strategy translates into specific services or programs allowed in the Expenditure Categories.
+The largest and most community impactful use of the SLFRF funds is the Morris County Small Business Grant Program (SBGP).
+The program provided assistance to small businesses that experienced negative economic impacts from the COVID-19 pandemic.
+To date, the County passed the following resolutions related to the program:

 - On November 10, 2021, the County of Morris adopted RES-2021-958 to authorize the procurement of a consultant to create a web-based system and collect documents via that system to allow small businesses and nonprofits to apply for the available grant funds.
-On December 8, 2021, the County of Morris adopted the adopted RES-2021-1076, awarding Solix as the consultant for the Small Business Grant Program. - On December 20, 2021, the County of Morris adopted RES-2021-1103, committing \$84,000 to be directed to the Morris County Chamber of Commerce to oversee and execute the community outreach and assist small businesses with grant applications. - On November 10, 2021 (RES-2021-956) and on February 23, 2022 (RES-2022-20) the County of Morris funded the Small Business Grant Program with a total of \$10,000,000.00 combined.
+On December 8, 2021, the County of Morris adopted the adopted RES-2021-1076, awarding Solix as the consultant for the Small Business Grant Program. - On November 10, 2021 (RES-2021-956) and on February 23, 2022 (RES-2022-20) the County of Morris funded the Small Business Grant Program with a total of \$10,000,000.00 combined.
+Also, per the same resolutions, the County of Morris capped all grants for small businesses at \$15,000.00 each. - Due to program popularity, on October 26, 2022, the County passed RES-2022-934, directing an additional \$1,300,000 of the ARPA Coronavirus SLFRF to fund the remainder of the eligible applications that were received by the deadline. - On June 28, 2023, RES-2023-594 was adopted with amendments to Resolutions RES-2021-956, RES-2022-207, RES-2022-934 for the Small Business Grant Program Distribution of \$11,300,000.00 to \$10,740,254.80.
+Funds reverted back to the county from unused or returned SBGP will be used for various other ARPA projects. - As of March 31, 2023, the program has issued checks to 814 small businesses.
+This project is completed.

-While implementing the Small Business Grant Program, the County was able to keep equity in mind by considering the following:
+The County implemented the Small Business Grant Program with equity in mind, by considering the following:

 - a.
-Goals and Targets: The County values the small business and nonprofit community that is the backbone of the local economy and recognizes the assets provided by this community during the pandemic and the contributions these entities will provide in the future.
-The County of Morris has directed \$10,000,000.00 to eligible small businesses and nonprofits.
-Grants for the small businesses are capped at \$15,000.00.
-The program will provide assistance to small businesses that experienced negative economic impacts from the COVID-19 pandemic. - b.
-Project Implementation: On December 20, 2021, the County of Morris adopted RES-2021-1103, committing \$84,000.00 to be directed to the Morris County Chamber of Commerce to oversee and execute the community outreach and assist small businesses with grant applications.
-The Chamber has hosted several town halls events, digital outreach, and grassroots efforts focused on Disproportionately Impacted Small Businesses, including Women-Owned Businesses, Disadvantaged Business Enterprises, Minority-Owned Businesses, and businesses in low-income communities.
-The level of community outreach provided by the County and the Chamber of Commerce has allowed for significant distribution of grant funds throughout the County to those negatively impacted businesses.
-The table on the following page shows the Small Business Grant Program funds distributed by municipality:
+Goals and Targets: Small businesses and the nonprofit community are the backbone of the local economy.
+The County recognizes their contributions during the pandemic and what they continue to provide in the future.
+The County of Morris directed \$10,740,254.80 to eligible businesses and nonprofits.
+The program assisted small businesses that experienced negative economic impacts from the COVID-19 pandemic. - b.
+Project Implementation: On December 20, 2021, the County of Morris adopted RES-2021-1103, committing \$84,000.00 to the Morris County Chamber of Commerce to oversee and execute the community outreach and assist small businesses with grant applications.
+The Chamber hosted several town halls events, digital outreach, and grassroots efforts focused on Disproportionately Impacted Small Businesses, including Women-Owned Businesses, Disadvantaged Business Enterprises, Minority-Owned Businesses, and businesses in low-income communities.
+The level of community outreach provided by the County and the Chamber of Commerce allowed for significant distribution of grant funds throughout the County to those negatively impacted businesses.
+On June 28, 2023, RES-2023-594 amended Resolution RES-2021-1103 adjusting the amount from \$84,000.00 to \$63,000.00.